RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/machine-learning/train-darknet-on-custom-dataset.md

 **If you have labels for the images, but they are not in the darknet format:**
 *Option 1:* Use Roboflow
 Roboflow is an online tool that can convert many standard label formats between one and another.
 The first 1,000 images are free, but it costs $0.004 per image above that.
-Visit Roboflow here: <https://roboflow.com/formats>
+Visit [Roboflow](https://roboflow.com/formats)

 *Option 2:* Write a script and convert the labels to the darknet format yourself.

 Put all of the newly converted labels for the images into a folder called “labels”.

 #### If you need to make labels for the images:
 Create labels for all of the images using Yolo_mark [2].
-The repo and instructions for use can be found here: <https://github.com/AlexeyAB/Yolo_mark>.
+The repo and instructions for use can be found [here](https://github.com/AlexeyAB/Yolo_mark).
 These labels will automatically be made in the darknet format.
 Put all of the labels for the images into a folder called “labels”.

 ### Step 3: Create the text files that differentiate the test, train, and validation datasets.